HarryxDD/OpticalMarkRecognition/README.md

 <a name="in"></a>
 ## Instructors:

-Thank you Mr. Vũ and Mr. Thiện for the support and give us a wonderful challenges to improve our coding skill and use the python library better.
+Thank you Mr. Vu and Mr. Thien for the support and give us a wonderful challenges to improve our coding skill and use the python library better.
 Thank you very much and we hope we can get more challenge to improve our coding more and more.

 <a name="con"></a>
 ## Contact:
-1/ Trương Hạ Vũ:
+1/ Vu Truong:
 ```
 Email: vu.truong200201@vnuk.edu.vn
 Github: https://github.com/HarryxDD
 ```

-2/ Ngô Phan Tâm Bảo:
+2/ Bao Ngo:
 ```
 Email: bao.ngo200202@vnuk.edu.vn
 Github: https://github.com/ngobao2002